Detecting micro fractures: A comprehensive comparison of conventional and machine-learning based segmentation methods

-As another common approach of segmentation, the methods based on ``edge-detection'' are also often adopted in image processing applications \cite{Salman2006, Su2011}.
-In this scheme, unlike the above mentioned intensity-based methods, one could utilize the contrast of intensities within the images which would eventually outline the features of interest \cite{Al-amri2010}.
-Based on the assumption that the biggest contrast would be detected where two differently gray-scaled features meet, there are many different types of operators in order to compute this contrast, namely Canny \cite{Canny}, Sobel {\cite{Sobel}} and Laplacian {\cite{Kimmel2003}}.
-With these operators the contrast of a pixel is calculated in comparison to the neighboring pixels in each of x and y direction thus, the magnitude of the difference and the orientation could be obtained.
+Conventionally, image segmentation can take place simply by applying a certain threshold to classify the image corresponding to pixel intensity.
+The most well-known approach based on this scheme is the ``Otsu method'' \cite{NobuyukiOtsu1979}.
+In this segmentation scheme, histogram information from intensities is used to return a threshold value which classifies the pixels into two classes, one of interest and the rest.
+As an advanced intensity-based approach for multi-class applications, the K-mean method is often used \cite{Salman2006,Dhanachandra2015,Chauhan2016,macqueen1967}. \cite{Dhanachandra2015} showed their effectively segmented results of malaria-infected blood cells with the help of this method.
+However, this intensity-based segmentation approach could not be a general solution for XRCT data due to lab-based XRCT inherent ``beam-hardening'' effects, which creates imaging artefacts.
+These artifacts are caused by polychromatic X-rays (more than one wavelengths) which induce different attenuation rates along the thickness of a sample \cite{Ketcham2014}.
+As another common approach of segmentation, the methods based on ``edge-detection'' are often adopted \cite{Su2011,BHARODIYA2019e02743}.
+In this scheme one could utilize the contrast of intensities within the images which would eventually outline the features of interest \cite{Al-amri2010}.
+Based on the assumption that the biggest contrast would be detected where two differently gray-scaled features meet, there are many different types of operators in order to compute this contrast, namely the Canny \cite{Canny}, Sobel \cite{Sobel} and Laplacian \cite{Marr1980} ones.
+However, there is an inherent limitation to apply the method to XRCT applications, since the image has to have a high signal-to-noise ratio, which is hardly ever the case when fractures are involved.

-Since the method is relying on intensity local gradients, this scheme could be used to obtain the outline of the features independently of any beam-hardening effects.

-However, despite the potential of this scheme, there is an inherent limitation to apply the method to {XRCT} applications.
-Since the method is designed to detect boundaries of features based on differences of intensities, preferably at the outlines of the features, the image has to have a high signal-to-noise ratio so that effective segmentation can take place resulting in clear boundaries.
-However, this condition can not be often matched with the tomographic images of fractures.
-This is mostly due to the physical size of fractures, which is close to the resolution of the imaging setup, casting the edges of the fracture blurry and not-so-easy to identify in terms of their boundaries.